zommiommy/mem_dbg-rs/README.md

   might be too complex; this might change in the future (e.g., via a flag) should interesting use cases arise.

-- `BTreeMap`, and `BTreeSet`, are not currently supported as we still have to figure out a way to precisely measure their memory size and capacity.
+- `BTreeMap`/`BTreeSet` are not currently supported as we still have to figure out a way to precisely measure their memory size and capacity.

 [`MemDbg`]: <https://docs.rs/mem_dbg/latest/mem_dbg/trait.MemDbg.html>